Exominiate59/Exominiate59/README.md

-# 💫 Hi, I'm Antoine also know as Exominiate or Gonzalez:
+# 💫 Hi, I'm Antoine also known as Exominiate or Gonzalez:
 - 🔭 I’m currently working on My_radar, Organized and My_top<br> - 🎓 Student at Epitech<br> - 📫 How to reach me: antoine.rousselle@epitech.com<br> - 🪖 Passionate about the second world war